JamesHaimoff/M3TextUserInterfaceFileProcessor/README.md

 # M3TextUserInterfaceFileProcessor

-# Refactoring Plan and Class Improvements
+# Refactoring Plan and Class Improvements (By James Haimoff, Daniel Davis, and Christian Abrimian)

 ## Identify areas of your code that need improvement by breaking it into smaller, more specialized pieces (refactoring)